legendsayantan/MsRewards/.github/ISSUE_TEMPLATE/sponsorship.md

 **Provide your app ID below this line.**
 -

 ##### Thanks for sponsoring this project!
-Please keep an eye on this issue, we will provide the activation url soon.
+Please keep an eye on this issue, the activation url will be provided soon.